integrated-application-development/sonar-delphi/README.md

 Building locally
 ----------------

-SonarDelphi targets Java 11 and can be built with JDK 11+.
+It is recommended that you build and run SonarDelphi using Java 17.
+While it can be built with Java 11, the integration tests will fail as SonarQube no longer supports Java versions below 17.

 * The plugin can be compiled to a .jar using `mvn package`.
 * Documentation can be generated to the system temp directory using `mvn site-deploy`.